Kleroterion: Procedure

 In his Constitution of the Athenians, Aristotle gives an account of the selection of jurors to the dikastra.
 Each deme divided their dikastes into ten sections, which split the use of two kleroteria.
 Candidate citizens placed their identification token (pinaka) in the section's chest.
 Once each citizen who wished to become judge for the day placed their pinaka in the chest, the presiding archon shook the chest and drew out tokens.
-The citizen whose token was first drawn became the token inserter (empektes).
+The citizen whose token was first drawn became the token inserter (empektes) and also was automatically selected as a juror.
 The token inserter then pulled out tokens and inserted them into their corresponding sections.
 The kleroterion was divided into five columns, one column per tribe section (between two machines).
 Each row was known as a kanomides.
 Once the token inserter filled the kleroterion, the archon then placed a mix of black and white dice (kyboi) into the side of the kleroterion.
 The number of white dice was proportional to the number of jurors needed.
 The archon allowed the dice to fall through a tube on the side of the kleroterion and drew them one by one.
 If the die was white, the top row was selected as jurors.
 If the die was black, the archon moved on to the next row down from the top and repeated the process until all juror positions were filled for the day.

 Scholarship

 The first significant examination of Athenian allotment procedures was James Wycliffe Headlam's Election by Lot, first published in 1891.
 Aristotle's Constitution of the Athenians, the text of which was first discovered in 1879 and first published as Aristotle's in 1890, became an important resource for scholars.
 Throughout the text, Aristotle makes references to a lottery system which was used to appoint government officials.

 Archaeologists first discovered kleroteria in the 1930s in the Athenian Agora, dating them to the second century BC.
 In Aristotle, the Kleroteria, and the Courts (1939), Sterling Dow gave an overview and analysis of the discovered machines.
 Contrary to previous scholars, who translated kleroterion as "allotment room," Dow reasoned that kleroterion cannot be translated to mean "room," as Aristotle writes: "There are five kanomides in each of the kleroteria.
 Whenever he puts in the kyboi, the archon draws lots for the tribe the kleroterion."
 Dow concluded that Aristotle's fourth-century description of the kleroterion applied to the second-century kleroterion.

 In 1937, Dow published a catalog of his archaeological discoveries in the Athenian agora.
-He describes eleven kleroteria'c fragments:
+He describes eleven kleroterion fragments: